rit-csc/csc_exam_reviews/README.md

 ### Setting up a new exam
 Use the [new-exam.sh script](new-exam.sh) with arguments: Class name, Exam Name.
 The new template will be in the <Class name> directory.

+### License
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.